BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Academic Support Tutors

-*Support Staff names will be listed on individual classroom websites in the Fall.
+Support Staff names will be listed on directory on our website.

 Appendix D: Selected School District Policies

 The Hanover District has a large number of officially adopted policies governing Board and in-School practices.
 The following summaries outline the essence of several key policies relating to student safety, discipline and information.
 These summaries provide an overview only, and are not to be relied on for official wording or completeness.
-Full texts of these (and all other) policies are available from the Ray School office, or fromthe SAU office on Lebanon Street, or at the Hanover Policies page of the SAU web site.
+Full texts of these (and all other) policies are available from the Ray School office, or from the SAU office on Lebanon Street, or on the SAU Board Docs site.

 Safe Schools (Policy JDGA)